HRading/klipper_canbus_setup/README.md

 2. Moonraker
 3. Fluidd

-## Configure Rasberry Pi as MCU
+## Configure Raspberry Pi as MCU
-To be able to use Rasberry Pi as an MCU, and use it for input shaper, install Numpy package and dependencies.
+To be able to use Raspberry Pi as an MCU, and use it for input shaper, install Numpy package and dependencies.
 ```
 ~/klippy-env/bin/pip install -v numpy
 sudo apt update